I Dewa Gde Oka

-I Dewa Gde Oka (born 20 November 1936) is an Indonesian military officer and politician who served as the Vice Governor of Bali from 1985 until 1989 and as a member of the People's Representative Council from 1997 until 1999.
+I Dewa Gde Oka (born 20 November 1936) is an Indonesian military officer and politician who served as the 2nd Vice Governor of Bali from 1985 to 1989 and as a member of the House od Representatives from 1997 to 1999.

 Early life and education

 Oka was born on 20 November 1936 in Badung, Bali, as the son of I Dewa Anom Undisan and I Dewa Ayu Alit.
 Oka began his studies at the People's School (equivalent to elementary school) in Bangli in 1942 and finished in 1948.
 He then continued his junior high school education in Bangli and graduated from junior high school in 1953.
 From Bangli, Oka moved to Singaraja, the province's capital, where he enrolled at the Singaraja High School.
 During Oka's senior year, he managed to win third place in a slogan-making competition held by the Nusa Tenggara information agency.

 Military career

 Oka enrolled at the Indonesian Army Engineers Academy in 1956 following his graduation from high school.
 His classmates in the academy included future vice president Try Sutrisno and ambassador to Thailand I Gede Awet Sara.
 He graduated from the academy in 1959.
 From 1962 to 1975, Oka attended various military courses related to engineering and civic service.

 After several years of service, Oka reached the rank of major in 1970 and was tasked to attend the Army Command and Staff College.
 He finished from the college in 1972 and was appointed as the Commander of the Badung Military District after attending a short-term course for military district commanders, making him the first indigenous Balinese to ever held the post.
 Two years after that, he was transferred to the Wira Satya (Bali) Military Regiment as the chief of staff of the regiment.
 He ended his military career following his election as the Regent of Badung in 1975.
 He retired from the military with the rank of brigadier general on 12 November 1989.